Artsplendr/RAG-System-Using-LlamaIndex/README.md

 # Retrieval-Augmented Generation (RAG) System Using LlamaIndex
-This project implements a Retrieval-Augmented Generation (RAG) system that retrieves relevant information from a PDF document and generates responses to user queries using LlamaIndex.
+This project implements a Retrieval-Augmented Generation (RAG) system, based on using LlamaIndex, that retrieves relevant information from a PDF document and generates responses to user queries.

 # Key Components
 - Document Processing: A PDF file (transformers.pdf) is loaded and indexed using LlamaIndex’s SimpleDirectoryReader.
-- Embedding Model: Instead of OpenAI embeddings, the project uses a HuggingFace embedding model "BAAI/bge-small-en" for document vectorization.
+- Embedding Model: Instead of OpenAI embeddings, I use HuggingFace embedding model "BAAI/bge-small-en".
 - Vector Store Index: The indexed documents are stored in a VectorStoreIndex, allowing efficient retrieval of relevant passages.
 - Custom LLM Wrapper: A custom GPT4All model is integrated using CustomLLM, ensuring compatibility with LlamaIndex.
 - Query Engine: A retriever-based query engine (RetrieverQueryEngine) is created, which first retrieves the most relevant document fragments and then passes them to the LLM for response generation.